RBC’s new office, at 100 Bishopsgate in London, will showcase the bank’s largest collection of art outside North America.

-From a client viewpoint, being surrounded by beautiful stimuli also invites a different kind of discussion before getting into the nitty-gritty of doing business, Thompson adds.
+From a client viewpoint, being surrounded by beautiful stimuli also invites a different kind of discussion before getting into the nitty-gritty of doing business, Sofianou adds.

 “There’s a moment for reflection and contemplation.
 Rather than just making the walls look nice, we really hope this is an experience that delights.”

-Importantly, Thompson hopes the diverse collection also inspires conversation.
+Importantly, Sofianou hopes the diverse collection also inspires conversation.

 “We’ve still got a long way to go before we reach the real diversity and inclusion that we need in order to properly reflect the societies where we live and work, and also our client base,” she says.